mdzaman/bfb-unique-identifier/unique-dentifier-generation.md

-I'll enhance the dashboard with proper share price calculation, payment processing, and demo data functionality.
+I'll help create a UI based on the provided code.
+This will be a React component that implements a management dashboard with registration, payment, and stock management features.